ticktok-io/ticktok-clojure-client/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/ticktok.svg)](https://clojars.org/ticktok)

 ## Description
-This is a Clojure client for [Ticktok.io](https://ticktok.io).
-It allows you to easily creating new clocks and invoke actions on ticks.
+This is the official Clojure client for [Ticktok.io](https://ticktok.io).
+It allows you to easily create new clocks and invoke actions on ticks.

 ## Installation